-Click below to download a PDF copy of the tool for your own personal use.
-Translated versions of the tool will be available in the near future.
+Click on the image below to download an English PDF copy of the tool for your own personal use.
+Scroll below for links to translated versions of ADAPT.

 How To Use

 The purpose of this tool is to help you prepare for your doctor’s appointment by writing down answers to common questions that doctors ask.

 Once you have downloaded the tool onto your computer, laptop, or phone, you can either keep it on your device or print a copy.